 The men in my family do not like most vegetables but, oddly enough, they’ll eat salad without complaint.
 As a vegetable-lover myself, this used to frustrate me: I’d laboriously wash and chop vegetables and put together a lovely salad, only to find that any leftovers looked and smelled horrid the next day.
-Then I learned a few tricks to keep salad fresh in the refrigerator all week, so getting my guys to eat their vegetables takes a lot less time.
+Then I learned how to make a salad last a week, so getting my guys to eat their vegetables takes a lot less time.
 As an added bonus: there’s always a nice salad waiting for me at lunch time, which means I’m making better food choices throughout the day now, too.
 Here’s how.

 Kill the stuff that kills your salad.
 Gross as it sounds, vegetables often come home from the store with mold spores on them, among other things.
 Simply washing with water doesn’t kill these pathogens that will breed in your salad, causing your lettuce to “rust” and other veggies to rot.
 Get rid of these invisible nasties using my homemade fruit and vegetable wash (the third one works best for long-lasting salads).

 Dry it, and dry it some more.
 Sure, a good salad tastes juicy, but that’s from the water content in the vegetables.
 Failing to completely and totally dry your ingredients will promote rot, so dry all leafy greens and other salad fixings thoroughly.
 I use a salad spinner, but you can just as easily roll them up in a clean kitchen towel, grab the ends and twirl it like a madman to spin the water off yourself.
 Or pat them dry individually if you’d rather.